TRANSFORMING BASE SUBSTANCES INTO GOLD

 Introduction

 A cooling water system is used for cooling various processes.
 There are evaporative open cooling systems in which hot water evaporation cools down the water and dry air heat exchanger types of cooling systems.
-In Closed cooling systems, water has no direct contact with air.
-Cooling systems need treatment and monitoring to prevent problems such as corrosion, scale, fouling and bio-fouling.
+Adiabatic cooling systems are hybrid.

 1. alkalinity and hardness: control the potential of calcium carbonate scale.
 Scale on the heat exchanger of a cooling tower can significantly reduce the efficiency of heat exchange.